 Recently I heard about Bit of Joy lists.
 These are lists to post somewhere in view.
 Maybe on the fridge door.
 Maybe as a screen saver.
 That way whenever a bit of time opens up we’re prompted to devote it to something we find wonderful rather than whatever has become our default activities (ahem, like checking our phones).

-When You Have Five Minutes
+When I Have Five Minutes

 Go outside.
 Take some deep breaths, look at the sky, notice sounds.
 Unpleasant weather?
 Do it anyway.